1uc1d23/IndoPak-15-Line-Naskh-Mushaf-Page-Images/README.md

 ## Purpose

 This repository provides both the original page images and standardized versions for **comparison, reference, and use in projects** that require a consistent representation of the IndoPak 15-Line Naskh Mushaf.

-## Disclaimer

-Please verify the applicable **licensing, permissions, and distribution terms** for the original page images before redistributing or using them in other projects.